Myke974/Journal/README.md

 To document my creative process, technical steps, and automation experiments — especially those done with N8N, Telegram bots, and AI tools.

 ## 📌 Date of creation : 19 July 2025 22:00 GMT+4

+---

+© 2025 Myke974.
+All rights reserved.
+This journal is private work.
+Do not reuse without permission.